Testosteron_Frauen

 Testosterone controls libido and sex drive

-Did you know that testosterone is involved in the regulation of sexual desire and function?
-Low testosterone can lead to decreased libido, which can affect relationships and self-esteem.
+Did you know that testosterone is involved in the regulation of sexual desire and sexual function?
+A low testosterone level can lead to a reduced libido, which can affect relationships and self-esteem.

 Testosterone improves cognitive function

-Starting in our 20s, our testosterone production continues to decline until menopause.
+In addition, testosterone is not only about physical health, but also about cognitive functions such as memory and mental clarity.
+Recognizing low testosterone in women From the age of 20, our testosterone production continues to decline until the menopause.
 Unfortunately, the symptoms of low testosterone are rather obscure: they are subtle and often attributed to other factors.
 In addition, societal stereotypes often discourage women from seeking help for what is perceived as a “male” problem.
 Aside from a blood test, though, how can you tell if your testosterone levels are low?
 Here are the typical signs:

 • Persistent fatigue and lack of energy